relaycorp/awala-endpoint-android/README.md

 android.jetifier.blacklist = bcprov-jdk15on-1.*.jar
 ```

-If you use Android Lint, you may want to disable the warnings about BouncyCastle import `javax.naming` (an `InvalidPackage`) by adding the following to your Lint configuration:
+If you use Android Lint, you may want to disable the warnings about BouncyCastle importing `javax.naming` (an `InvalidPackage`) by adding the following to your Lint configuration:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>